 - Even the friendliest pet can scratch or bite if they are in pain. - If necessary, use a muzzle or towel to protect yourself but never use a muzzle if your pet is struggling to breathe or have an injury on their face.

 Move your pet to a safe space

-- Make sure both you and your pet are safe, and if necessary, gently move them. - If necessary, use a blanket, board or towel to help move them.
+Make sure both you and your pet are safe and if necessary, slowly and gently, move them to a safe space.